FGBASTANTE/termux_science_setup/readme.md

 ## Overview

 This repository provides scripts to easily install and test a comprehensive scientific computing and data analysis environment on Android using Termux.
-With these scripts, you can transform your Android device into a portable data science workstation with Jupyter notebooks and all the popular scientific Python libraries.
+With these scripts, you can transform your Android device into a portable data science workstation with Jupyter notebooks and popular scientific Python libraries.

 ## Features